DHTMLX/gantt-docs/data/desktop/export_msproject.md

 ~~~

 Where *file* is an instance of [File](https://developer.mozilla.org/en/docs/Web/API/File) which should contain either MPP or XML Project file.

 {{note
 gantt.importFromMSProject requires HTML5 File API support.
 }}

 ###Response

-The response will contain a JSON of following structure:
+The response will contain a JSON of the following structure:

 ~~~js
 {
    data: {},